openxla/stablehlo/docs/spec_draft.md

 parallelism and these are called partitions each of which is identified uniquely using a partition id (`pid`).

-In this setting, a collective communication operation is executed by logically partitioning each execution instance (`ei`) of `rid`, `pid` pair, henceforth referred to as `ei(rid, pid)` into groups.
-A group ensures that all the execution instances within a group can participate in the operation without getting interfered by execution instances from other groups.
-The number of groups represents the number of operations to be executed in parallel.

 ## Errors

 StableHLO programs are validated through an extensive set of constraints for